octopus-network/barnacle/README.md

 Substrate will run an EVM smart contract platform making it inherently interoperable with the Ethereum network.
 You can run any EVM-based smart contract within the EVM platform, just like if you are running it on an Ethereum Testnet or Mainnet.

-Barnacle EVM is similar to the Moonbeam Network and the documentation for it is interchangeable.
-If you would like to take a deep dive into Substrate EVM, you can read the in-depth guide provided by [Moonbeam Network](https://docs.moonbeam.network/).
+The Octopus Network team provides you with the basic documentation for the Barnacle EVM.
+You can visit our [examples to learn more](docs/example/README.md#barnacle-hardhat-project-template).
+Otherwise, if you would like to take a deeper dive into Substrate EVMs, you can read the in-depth guide provided by [Moonbeam Network](https://docs.moonbeam.network/).

 ## Connecting to the Barnacle EVM